Ezio Capuano: Coach

 On 10 November 2017, he was hired as the head coach of Serie C club Sambenedettese.
 He was dismissed from his coaching post on 29 April 2018, after a 0–1 home loss to AlbinoLeffe, with the team in second place in the league table with only one game to go.

-He returned into management on 8 January 2019 as head coach of newly promoted Serie C club Rieti, successfully saving the team from relegation by achieving 24 points in his 17 games in charge.
+He returned to management on 8 January 2019 as head coach of newly promoted Serie C club Rieti, successfully saving the team from relegation by achieving 24 points in his 17 games in charge.
 He left the club by mutual consent at the end of the season.

 On 16 October 2019, he was hired by Serie C club Avellino.
 After leading the club to a spot in the promotion playoffs, then lost to Ternana, he was sacked on 7 July 2020.

 On 2 September 2020 he was announced as the new head coach of Foggia, following the club's readmission to Serie C, a position he left just a few weeks later on 28 September.
 On 3 November 2020, he was announced as Mario Somma's replacement at the helm of Potenza, marking his return in charge of the club after ten years.
 He was sacked on 4 February 2021 following a string of negative results that left Potenza in the relegation playoff zone.

 On 11 October 2021, Capuano took over as the new head coach of Serie C club ACR Messina, replacing Salvatore Sullo.
-He was however sacked only two months later, on 15 December, due to negative results.
+He was, however, sacked only two months later, on 15 December, due to negative results.

-On 12 September 2022, Capuano took on at Serie C club Taranto, replacing Nello Di Costanzo.
+On 12 September 2022, Capuano took over at Serie C club Taranto, replacing Nello Di Costanzo.
+After guiding Taranto to safety by the end of the season, he signed a three-year contract extension to keep him in charge of the club until 30 June 2026.
+In his second season, despite a four-point deduction, Capuano guided Taranto to fourth place in the league table and reached the promotion playoffs, eventually losing to Vicenza.

+On 16 August 2024, following a series of events that led to the resignation of Taranto's chairman and a complete shakeup of the squad and board of directors due to financial issues, Capuano and his assistant, Cosimo Zangla, were sacked from their posts.
+Just a month later, on 27 September 2024, Capuano signed a contract until the end of the season with Foggia, thus returning in charge of the Satanelli four years after his previous experience with the club.
+His second stint at Foggia lasted however only one month, as Capuano tended his resignations on 27 October 2024 immediately after a shocking 1–2 injury time loss to Sorrento, formally confirming them the next day.

+Just a few weeks later, on 11 December 2024, Capuano was hired to replace Salvatore Aronica in charge of fellow Serie C club Trapani.
+His stint lasted just over a month, as he was dismissed on 28 January 2025, the club citing inappropriate conduct toward the squad as the reason for it.